DIGImend/digimend-kernel-drivers/README.md

 Uninstalling
 ------------

-To uninstall the package execute `make uninstall` in the package source directory.
+To uninstall the package execute `make uninstall` as root in the package source directory.